Sisters Who Make Waves season 2: Episode 7 (Mar 5, 2021)

 The third public performance begins with the Break-In team showcasing their solo performances before the Defenders and Challengers team face off against each other.
 The group who receives the most votes becomes the Safe Team and all its members advance to the next round without the risk of being replaced by any of the Break-In team members.
 If the Break-In team receives more than 800 votes for their preliminary solos, they can choose to challenge any 3 of the teams excluding the Safe Team.
 Otherwise, they can choose to challenge any 2 of the teams excluding the Safe Team.

 At the end, Joey Yung's team received the highest performance score and became the Safe Team.
 Both the Challengers team and Break-In Challengers successfully challenged Bibi Zhou's team, leading to two contestants from the team to be eliminated.
 Ultimately, Rainie Yang was able to successfully break in, while Michelle Chen, Xian Zi, Dong Jie, and Jia Qing were eliminated.

+Episode 8 (Mar 12, 2021)

+For the 4th public performance, there will no longer be a division of Defenders and challengers team.
+The 17 sisters will be divided into two groups of 5 members and a group of 7 members.
+For the Defenders group, Joey Yung, whose team won 1st place last round, continues as one of the leaders while Bibi Zhou and Natasha Na, the contestants with the highest combined personal ranking, lead the remaining two teams.
+After the leaders pick their song choices, the remaining contestants pick their teams in order based on personal ranking, and are split into two 5-person group, and a one 7-person group.
+In the Breaktime group, Monica Li was voted to be leader of a 5-person group.
+During the pre-performance evaluation, each of the three teams selects one person to perform, and depending on their evaluation result, each team earns different amounts of time to campaign for votes.